Lego DC Comics Super Heroes: Batman Be-Leaguered

 Lego DC Comics Super Heroes: Batman Be-Leaguered is an animated superhero short film based on the Lego and DC Comics brands.
-It premiered on Cartoon Network on October 27, 2014 and is the second Lego DC Comics film following Lego Batman: The Movie – DC Super Heroes Unite.
-The film was released on DVD with Lego DC Comics Super Heroes: Justice League vs. Bizarro League in 2015.
+It premiered on Cartoon Network on October 27, 2014, and is the second Lego DC Comics film following Lego Batman: The Movie – DC Super Heroes Unite.
+The short film is included as an extra on the home video release of Lego DC Comics Super Heroes: Justice League vs. Bizarro League.